anoopk18/anoopk18.github.io/_pages/about.md

 ---

-> Inspiration: **"Once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been, and there you will always long to return."** - *Leonardo da Vinci*
+> Inspiration: **"For once you have tasted flight you will walk the earth with your eyes turned skyward; for there you have been, and there you long to return."** - *Leonardo da Vinci*

 ---